ForgeRock/forgeops-cli/docs/forgeops_doctor_operators.md

 ### Options

 ```
-  -A, --all-namespaces   Default: true.
-If present, list the requested object(s) across all namespaces.
+  -A, --all-namespaces   If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace. (default true)
   -h, --help             help for operators
 ```